Water: Art and activism

 The vast "water hymn" in James Joyce's novel Ulysses is occasioned when the protagonist Leopold Bloom fills a kettle with water from a kitchen faucet.

 Painter and activist Fredericka Foster curated The Value of Water, at the Cathedral of St. John the Divine in New York City, which anchored a year-long initiative by the Cathedral on our dependence on water.
 The largest exhibition to ever appear at the Cathedral, it featured over forty artists, including Jenny Holzer, Robert Longo, Mark Rothko, William Kentridge, April Gornik, Kiki Smith, Pat Steir, Alice Dalton Brown, Teresita Fernandez and Bill Viola.
 Foster created Think About Water, an ecological collective of artists who use water as their subject or medium.
 Members include Basia Irland, Aviva Rahmani, Betsy Damon, Diane Burko, Leila Daw, Stacy Levy, Charlotte Coté, Meridel Rubenstein, and Anna Macleod.

 To mark the 10th anniversary of access to water and sanitation being declared a human right by the UN, the charity WaterAid commissioned ten visual artists to show the impact of clean water on people's lives.

 Dihydrogen monoxide parody

 'Dihydrogen monoxide' is a technically correct but rarely used chemical name of water.
 This name has been used in a series of hoaxes and pranks that mock scientific illiteracy.
 This began in 1983, when an April Fools' Day article appeared in a newspaper in Durand, Michigan.
 The false story consisted of safety concerns about the substance.

 Music

 The word "Water" has been used by many Florida based rappers as a sort of catchphrase or adlib.
 Rappers who have done this include BLP Kosher and Ski Mask the Slump God.
 To go even further some rappers have made whole songs dedicated to the water in Florida, such as the 2023 Danny Towers song "Florida Water".
-Others have made whole songs dedicated to water as a whole, such as XXXTentacion, and Ski Mask the Slump God with their hit song "H2O".